 e.
 Maintain all supporting documentation for all expenditures and payments made with FIFA Forward funds

 g.
-Use contributions and funds allocated under Forward 1.0. until 31 December 2020, funds not used according to purpose shall be deducted from the entitlement of the cycle 2019-2022.
+Use contributions and funds allocated under Forward 1.0 by 31 December 2020.
+Any funds not used according to purpose shall be deducted from the entitlement of the 2019-2022 cycle

-Through the FIFA Forward Development Programme, FIFA is committed to supporting and advancing sustainable development together with its members, whilst promoting and enshrining the principles of equality, diversity and safety with investments in accessible and inclusive facilities for all in football stadiums, pitches and technical centres globally giving the opportunity to millions of young girls and boys to participate in the experience of LIVING FOOTBALL.
+Through FIFA Forward, FIFA is committed to supporting and advancing sustainable development together with its members, whilst promoting and enshrining the principles of equality, diversity and safety with investments in accessible and inclusive facilities for all in football stadiums, pitches and technical centres globally, giving the opportunity to millions of young girls and boys to participate in the experience of LIVING FOOTBALL.